carpentries-incubator/geospatial-python/_episodes/01-intro-raster-data.md

 > Multi-band raster data might also contain:
 >
 > 1. **Time series:** the same variable, over the same area, over time.
-> We will be working with time series data in the [Plot Raster Data in Python](https://carpentries-incubator.github.io/geospatial-python/15-time-series-raster/index.html) episode.
 > 2. **Multi or hyperspectral imagery:** image rasters that have 4 or
 > more (multi-spectral) or more than 10-15 (hyperspectral) bands.
 We
 > won't be working with this type of data in this workshop, but you can